Wolemercy/wolemercy/README.md

 - 💬 Ask me about anything!
 - 📫 How to reach me: wolemercy@gmail.com
 - ⚡ Fun fact: In addition to code, I also write [technical articles](https://dev.to/wolemercy), poetry and [letters](http://substack.com/wolemercy).
-- 🤡 A dry joke: If your boss' name is Pascal, the bar for a good job must be high.
-In fact, you'll always be working under pressure